Safed: Tanzimat reforms and revival

 Ottoman rule was restored across the Levant in 1840.
 The Empire-wide Tanzimat reforms, which were first adopted in the 1840s, brought about a steady rise in Safed's population and economy.
 In 1849 Safed had a total estimated population of 5,000, of whom 2,940–3,440 were Muslims, 1,500-2,000 were Jews and 60 were Christians.
 The population was estimated at 7,000 in 1850–1855, of whom 2,500–3,000 were Jews.
 The Jewish population increased in the last half of the 19th century by immigration from Persia, Morocco, and Algeria.
 Moses Montefiore (d.
 1885) visited Safed seven times and financed much of the rebuilding of Safed's synagogues and Jewish houses.

 In 1864 the Sidon Eyalet was absorbed into the new province of Syria Vilayet.
 In the new province, Safed remained part of the Acre Sanjak and served as the center of a kaza (third-level subdivision), whose jurisdiction covered the villages around the city and the subdistrict of Mount Meron (Jabal Jarmaq).
 In the Ottoman survey of Syria in 1871, Safed had 1,395 Muslim households, 1,197 Jewish households and three Christian households.
 The survey recorded a relatively high number of businesses in the city, namely 227 shops, fifteen mills, fourteen bakeries and four olive oil factories, an indicator of Safed's long-established role as an economic hub for the people of the Upper Galilee, the Hula Valley, the Golan Heights and parts of modern-day South Lebanon.
 Through the late 19th century, Safed's merchants served as middlemen in the Galilee grain trade, selling the wheat, pulses and fruit grown by the peasants of the Galilee to the traders of Acre, who in turn exported at least part of the merchandise to Europe.
 Safed also maintained extensive trade with the port of Tyre.
 The bulk of trade in Safed, which was traditionally dominated by the city's Jews, largely passed to its Muslim merchants during the late 19th century, particularly trade with the local villagers; Muslim traders offered higher credit to the peasants and were able to obtain government assistance for debt repayments.
 The wealth of Safed's Muslims increased and a number of the city's leading Muslim families made an opportunity from the Ottoman Land Code of 1858 to purchase extensive tracts around Safed.
 The major Muslim landowning clans were the Soubeh, Murad and Qaddura.
-The latter owned about 50,000 dunams toward the end of the century, including eight villages around Safed.
+The latter owned about 50000 dunam toward the end of the century, including eight villages around Safed.